Find out what professional assistance you might need and how to engage a registered conveyancer, legal practitioner or licensed surveyor.

 You may request access to any personal information about you that we hold.
 Your request should be made to LSSA's Privacy Officer in writing.
 We will respond within a reasonable time, which is generally within 30 days of receiving your request.

-There is no fee for making a request, but, if we provide access, we may recover our reasonable costs for providing access from you.
+There is generally no fee for making a request, but, if we provide access, we may recover our reasonable costs for providing access from you.
+For information maintained on the public registers, you may need to pay fees to access that information as regulated by the State.
 We will notify you of those costs and seek your confirmation to proceed.

 13. Contact Us